Oakland Criminal Lawyer

 Dedicated Criminal Defense in Alameda County

 If you are facing criminal charges, you are probably feeling overwhelmed by emotion.
 You could be afraid or angry, making the moments following an arrest feel like a blur.
 With law enforcement trying to find any advantage they can against you while prosecutors use evidence to characterize you as a heartless villain, it can be easy to feel hopeless about your case even before you hire a trial lawyer.

 At our dedicated criminal defense firm, we understand the difficulty of your situation.
-Our Oakland criminal lawyer has spent decades defending the accused throughout Alameda County, and we know the challenges they face when their rights are on the line.
+Oakland criminal defense lawyer Demetrius Costy has spent decades defending the accused throughout Alameda County, and knows the challenges you face when your rights are on the line.
 If you were charged with a criminal offense, our Oakland criminal defense firm will fight toward a favorable outcome, such as getting charges reduced or dropped altogether.

 Don’t gamble with your freedom.
 Contact the attorney at Demetrius Costy Law to schedule a FREE consultation about your case.

 Criminal Charges We Handle in Oakland